Amanda Prouten and Caroline Robertson. Talking Stick Magickal Journal. Issue 1, volume 2. Talking Stick Publications, 1998.

 Gareth Medway and Mark McCann's review of accounts of UFO-type sightings to be found in 17th century pamphlets is reprinted in this issue of Magonia, so readers will get some idea of the level of research into original sources which appears throughout this collection.

 In most of the essays here, the writers are aware of the wider cultural and social ramifications of the topics they are writing about, and show a familiarity with topics outside their immediate area of research.
-It is the lack of this broader cultural awareness which limits much of the writing and research which we see coming from the 'UFO community', which seems to be without any sense of its own history, and is constantly reinventing itself in its former image.
+It is the lack of this broader cultural awareness which limits much of the writing and research coming from the 'UFO community', which seems to be without any sense of its own history, and is constantly reinventing itself in its former image.

 Even if you have little interest, or even sympathy, for the topics discussed, it is difficult not to be impressed by the levels of scholarship displayed in this fascinating book. -- John Rimmer, from Magonia 66, March 1999.